dmacneill/AxisID/README.md

 ### Usage

 This repository contains code necessary to train CNNs on the axis orientation task.
-The main script is `train.py` which can be run from the command line using:
+The main script is `train.py` which can be run from the command line:

 ```
 python train.py --cuda --image_dir images --angles_path angles.csv